 Following these outcomes, a working group of COI researchers was formed which updated the list of sources (Annex II) in the first stage.
 The working group consisted of COI researchers from Denmark, Finland, Germany and the Netherlands, coordinated by EASO.
 The group worked on the update of Annex II from December 2020 till February 2021.
 In addition, EASO COI staff updated the relevant content in the six chapters between June and August 2021.
 The COI Research Guide was reviewed by COI researchers from France and Belgium and an external organisation, the European region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA-Europe).
-A final round of
+A final round of consultations was carried out in October 2021, with comments received from ARC, ACCORD, UNHCR, and France.

-&lt;sup>2 EASO, Researching the situation of lesbian, gay, and bisexual persons (LGB) in countries of origin, April 2015, url consultations was carried out in October 2021, with comments received from ARC, ACCORD, UNHCR, and France.
+4 EASO, Researching the situation of lesbian, gay, and bisexual persons (LGB) in countries of origin, April 2015, url

-&lt;sup>3 Bach, Jhana, Assessing transgender asylum claims, Forced Migration Review (FMR), vol.42, April 2013, url.
+2 EASO, Researching the situation of lesbian, gay, and bisexual persons (LGB) in countries of origin, April 2015, url 3 Bach, Jhana, Assessing transgender asylum claims, Forced Migration Review (FMR), vol.42, April 2013, url.
 See also Jeffrey O'Malley et al. Sexual and gender minorities and the Sustainable Development Goals, UNDP, 2018, url, pp. 25-27